-To access the UEFI Firmware or BIOS, different manufacturers have different keys to access the BIOS.
-But most commonly, you have to press F2, Delete, Esc buttons during the boot-up process to enter the BIOS.
-Other buttons may be useful if you own a computer from other manufacturers.
+To access UEFI Firmware or BIOS, different manufacturers have different keys to access the BIOS.
+But most commonly, you have to press F2, Delete, and Esc buttons during the boot-up process to enter the BIOS.
+Other buttons may be useful if you own a computer from another manufacturer.
 If you get confused, just go to the manufacturer’s website and find the BIOS key for your computer.

-- Now, click on the UEFI Firmware settings option.
+- Step 7: Now, click on the UEFI Firmware settings option.

 This will take you to the BIOS or UEFI settings screen.

 Method 3: Use the Terminal Application to Access or Enter BIOS (For Linux User)

 This method is for the Linux user.
 Follow the steps below.